-Educational Obligations will apply to residential developments if the development is likely to result in the generation of additional pupil numbers in excess of that which local schools can accommodate.
-In these circumstances a financial contribution for ensuring on-site provision will be required if the size of the development justifies the provision of new educational facilities.

-Obligations may be required for both Primary (3-11 year olds) and Secondary School Facilities (11-16 year olds), and in exceptional circumstances for 0-5 year olds and Special Education Facilities.

-The following types of residential accommodation will not be subject to Educational Obligations: sheltered housing, rest homes, nursing homes, hostels, student accommodation, one bedroom dwellings and studio flats.
+- 2.20 Educational Obligations will apply to residential developments if the development is likely to result in the generation of additional pupil numbers in excess of that which local schools can accommodate.
+In these circumstances a financial contribution for ensuring on-site provision will be required if the size of the development justifies the provision of new educational facilities. - 2.21 Obligations may be required for both Primary (4 11 year olds) and Secondary School (11-18 year olds) facilities.
+In exceptional circumstances obligations will be sought towards facilities for 0 5 year olds and Special Education Facilities. - 2.22 The following types of residential accommodation will not be subject to Educational Obligations: sheltered housing, rest homes, nursing homes, hostels, student accommodation, one bedroom dwellings and studio flats.